 We will start with its name.
-There is only one other pub in London with this name – a modern pub in Peckham, standing on the site of an earlier pub with the same name.
-The name of both pubs is a reminder of the days when cattle had to be driven on main roads often leading to London.
+There is only one other pub in London with the same name – a modern pub in Peckham, standing on the north side of Peckham High Street which took its name from an old pub that had stood on the south side of Peckham High Street, a very short distance east of the junction with Rye Lane.
+The name is a reminder of the days when cattle were driven on main roads leading to London.
 Drovers were a hardy breed of men who took the cattle from farms many miles from London – in this case from Kent – to the cattle markets in London, principally Smithfield Market on the west side of the City of London.

 There is a larger image (in pdf format) showing the mural in detail.
 Because it is almost impossible to photograph the whole mural as one continuous picture, it has been reproduced in two long sections.
 You can download the file to your computer by clicking on the link below.

 Comment – 50th Blog

 Today sees the publication of the 50th post on this Know Your London Website.
 A big thank you to those of you who are ‘following’ these blogs for your continued support.